How and where to vote at UIC in 2024 election

 “A lot of students are eligible to vote but they just don’t know how to get registered to vote,” he added.

 That’s why UIC has set up several methods to make it easier for students to register and to vote.
-The university is an early-voting site, which means students who are registered to vote can do so right on campus — at Student Center East — from Oct.
+The university is an early-voting site, which means students who are registered to vote can vote right on campus — at Student Center East, Room 613 (in the Tower at the north end of Student Center East) — from Oct.
 21 to Nov.
 5, Election Day.

 Oct.
 20 is the last day to register online to vote.
 Oct.
 31 is the deadline to apply for a mail-in ballot.